Dunheved railway station

-Dunheved railway station was the first station and a junction on the Ropes Creek railway line in Sydney, New South Wales, Australia.
-It was the only station on the Ropes Creek line named after a suburb (Dunheved).
+Dunheved railway station was a suburban railway station located on the Ropes Creek railway line, serving the Sydney locality of Dunheved in St Marys.
+It was the only station on the line named after the locality it was situated in.

-Facilities
+Description

 It consisted of an island platform which was set into a cutting and public access was via a footbridge and steps.
 The station's building was constructed from prefabricated concrete, consisted of a Station Masters office with a signal box and booking office, a waiting room, male & female toilets.
 The platform was 165 metres long or long enough to hold an 8 car Sydney suburban train.
 Points within Dunheved yard limits were operated by levers in the Station Masters Office as were the signals.
 Most of the yard signals were lower quadrant signals as well as ground or "dolly" signals, lighting to the lower quadrant signals was both electric and kerosene lamps.
 Mainline signals were Sydney suburban double light 2 aspects type and the line was track circuited through Dunheved.